 Freire Shipyard has celebrated the keel laying of the new flagship research vessel for the Danmarks Tekniske Universitet (DTU -Technical University of Denmark).
-Measuring 70 meters length and 16 meters beam, with accommodation for 38 people, the Dana V is set to become a world-class platform for research and education.
+Measuring 70 meters in length and 16 meters in beam, with accommodation for 38 people, the Dana V is set to become a world-class platform for research and education.

 “This keel laying of Dana V is an important milestone, and I am looking very much forward to the final delivery of Dana V in the fall of 2027.
-With Dana V, we will be able to conduct multidisciplinary research including advanced hydroacoustics is noise reduced and having a polar-class, says Fritz Köster professor at DTU.
+With Dana V, we will be able to conduct multidisciplinary research, including advanced hydroacoustics is noise reduced and having a polar-class, says Fritz Köster, professor at DTU.

 “The Dana V represents a major leap forward for Danish marine research.
 Equipped with state-of-the-art technology, it combines long-range navigation capabilities with a strong focus on marine ecosystem preservation, allowing it to operate in the most demanding Arctic conditions.
 This vessel reflects our commitment to innovation and marine science,” said Marcos and Guillermo Freire, general managers at Freire Shipyard.

-Successor to the Dana IV, the Dana V was designed by the Knud E. Hansen A/S consortium, Odense Maritime Technology A/S and Naval Architects, with environmental sustainability at its core.
+Successor to the Dana IV, the Dana V was designed by the Knud E. Hansen A/S consortium, Odense Maritime Technology A/S, and Naval Architects, with environmental sustainability at its core.
 The vessel can operate on either biodiesel or electric batteries, switching between propulsion systems as mission requirements dictate, particularly for operations demanding silent navigation.

 Dana V will be a multidisciplinary research platform including research on fish stocks, marine ecosystems, ocean currents, and biodiversity variations.
 The design allows for studies on the interactions between biology, physics, and climate, as well as geological conditions of the seabed and water column.